-Whether you’re a beginning gardener or a seasoned pro, your garden will need the same elements in order to be successful – Soil, water, sun, care, protection, and time.
-Here are a few steps that can help even the most green-thumb challenged individual yield a plentiful harvest.
+Whether you’re a beginning gardener or a seasoned pro, your garden will need the same elements to be successful – Soil, water, sun, care, protection, and time.
+Here are a few steps that can help even the most green-thumb challenged individual to yield a plentiful harvest.

 Choose What to Plant

-Depending on what you choose to plant, your garden will need certain amounts of sun, water and care.
+Depending on what you choose to plant, your garden will need specific amounts of sun, water, and care.
 Read up on the specifics and decide which plants suit your gardening situation.
 For example, if you have a shady yard, you probably won’t want to plant some of the more sun-hungry plants.